 Analytical reasoning is a skill as old as business itself, but forward-thinking organizations are looking for candidates who can apply it to problems on the cutting edge of technology.

-But once companies have collected or acquired the data, what should they do with it?
+But what should companies do with it once they have collected or acquired the data?
 What can they do with it?
-Candidates who can blend critical thinking with innovative problem solving will find themselves in a highly competitive position.
+Candidates who can blend critical thinking with innovative problem-solving will find themselves in a highly competitive position.

-To build experience with analytical reasoning that will strengthen your resume, seek out opportunities to work on pilot projects or those that deal with untested technology.
+To build experience with analytical reasoning that will strengthen your resume, seek opportunities to work on pilot projects or those dealing with untested technology.
 Aim to strike a balance between individual and collaborative projects.
 Consider adding some books on critical thinking to your reading list; Think Smarter and Thinking, Fast and Slow are two good options.